A Short History of Branding: A Soap Story

 The Great Southern Soap Company had produced a new soap.

 It looked like the other soaps but came in a bright white box with a beautiful girl on the front.
-The package was so stunning you could imagine someone making art out of i
+The package was so stunning you could imagine someone making art out of it one day.

 And, best of all, it wasn’t just soap, it was called ‘Luxury’.